Design Dossier

 The real test of an identity begins after the presentation deck is closed and the files are handed over.
 That’s when the logo enters the environments where it actually has to work.

-A strong logo should function across a surprising range of applications.
+A strong logo should function across a wide range of applications.

 It may appear on a website header one day and an embroidered polo shirt the next.
 It could end up on signage, packaging, presentation slides, social media graphics, trade show displays, or promotional products produced years later by a vendor who was never part of the original project.